Provincie-Zuid-Holland/satellite-images-datascience/README.md

 ## Input normalization/scaling.

-Decisions can be made to normalized/scaled the RGBIH values between 0 and 1 or standard Distribution of mean 0 and variance 1.
+Decisions can be made to normalized/scaled the spectral values between 0 and 1 or standard Distribution of mean 0 and variance 1.
-This is done because of the unique RGBIH values a satellite image can have due to atmospheric influence thus normalization could theoretically reduce this influence.
+This is done because of the unique spectral values a satellite image can have due to atmospheric influence thus normalization could theoretically reduce this influence.

-In the notebook /scalers_make_run/run_make_scalers_normalize.ipynb normalize/scaling is done.
+This scaling is done as well as model training done in the notebook /models/annotations_models/train_random_forest_classifier_model.ipynb

 The resulting data from this can be found at: